-Yes, with AGL’s Virtual Power Plant you own the battery that is installed in your household unlike other virtual power plant models where participants access the technology via a Power Purchase Agreement (PPA) and someone else owns the system.
+Yes, with AGL’s Virtual Power Plant you own the battery that is installed in your household unlike other virtual power plant projects where participants access the technology via a Power Purchase Agreement (PPA) and someone else owns the system.

 Any energy discharged from the battery will be used by the home first, and any additional energy discharged that can’t be used by the home at the time will be exported to the grid.
 You will receive your standard Retail Feed-in Tariff (RFiT) when solar energy stored in the battery is exported to the grid.